QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     f(x_1, x_2) = x_1 x_2 + \sin(x_1)

-And rewrite this as a function which contains a sequence of simple operations and temporaries
+And rewrite this as a function which contains a sequence of simple operations and temporaries.

 .. code-block:: julia